MynBox/soc-homelab-splunk/README.md

   * Queried Splunk for **Event ID 4625** (An account failed to log on).
   * Identified the targeted accounts and the volume of failed attempts.
 * **Detection Engineering & Visualization:**
-  * Used Splunk's SPL `stats count by Nom_du_compte` command to aggregate failed logins.
+  * Used Splunk's SPL `stats count by Account_Name` command to aggregate failed logins.
   * Built a custom **SOC Dashboard** featuring a Pie Chart to visualize the most targeted accounts in real-time.
   * Mapped to MITRE ATT&CK framework: **T1110 (Brute Force)**.

 #### Visualizing the Brute Force Attack
 ![Windows Bruteforce Lock](screenshots/10_windows_bruteforce_lock.png)
 ![SOC Dashboard](screenshots/11_splunk_bruteforce_dashboard.png)

+### Scenario 4: "The Silent Startup" (Registry Persistence) - UPCOMING